splay-project/splay/INSTALL.md

 Pre-requisites
 ===
-These instructions assume these two directories exist to install lua and native modules for the current user:
+These instructions assume these two directories exist to install lua and native modules for the user that will instlal the libraries:

 ```
 ~/local/lualibs/lib